mballance-utils/jitcc/README.md

-# libtcc
+# jitcc
-TinyCC compiler deployed as a library to be used from C++ and Python
+C++ and Python library for compiling and running C code on-the-fly.
+Bundles the TinyCC compiler by default.
+In the future, more compilers will be supported